powerseb/PowerExtract/README.md

 # Invoke-PowerExtract

 This tool is able to parse memory dumps of the LSASS process without any additional tools (e.g. Debuggers) or additional sideloading of mimikatz.
-It is a pure PowerShell implementation for parsing and extracting secrets (currently limited to NT-Hashes) of the LSASS process.
+It is a pure PowerShell implementation for parsing and extracting secrets (LSA / MSV and Kerberos) of the LSASS process.

 Important: The script holds no functionality to create dump files - it will just read them.